facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

     }

-Note that we assume "dialog" consists of strictly alternating turns (e.g. speakers a, b, a, b, a...).
+Note that we assume "dialogue" consists of strictly alternating turns (e.g. speakers a, b, a, b, a...).
+Additionally, `speakers_to_eval` must be in the same order as the dialogue_dicts.
 See `example/example_pairings.jsonl` for examples of the format required.

 ## Question phrasing